Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

 Not being able to pass multidimensional arrays with an arbitrary number of columns can be a nuisance.
 Fortunately, we can often work around this difficulty by using arrays of pointers.
-C99’s variable-length array parameters provide an even better solution to the problem,
+C99’s variable-length array parameters provide an even better solution to the problem.

 <span class="C99Symbol"></span>